CREDIT: DMBerneres@yahoogroups.com / stellaflydesign.com – First published in ‘Bernese Please’ magazine of the BMDC of Canada

 Affected to Clear will result in 100% of genetic carriers but crucially no affected or at risk dogs.

-In the attached Bernese perspective article by the well known American BMD enthusiast and BMD health researcher Pat Long it is worth noting that in the three categories she uses the term “At Risk” for the ‘worst’ grading.
+In the attached Bernese perspective articles by the well known American BMD enthusiast and BMD health researcher Pat Long it is worth noting that in the three categories she uses the term “At Risk” for the ‘worst’ grading.
 This category is often quoted as “affected” which is not quite the same thing.
-There may be other factors which cause the DM symptoms to develop and affect a dog and we do not know them all yet.
-Fortunately a low percentage of Bernese actually become symptomatic.
-An “at risk” DNA test result would definitely indicate a much higher risk of developing the disease as an issue but it is not a certainty as the figures in Pat’s data explain.
-In some ways this may not be a simple “Yes/No” recessive gene situation.
+There may be other risk factors which cause the DM symptoms to develop and affect a dog and we do not know them all yet.
+Fortunately a very low percentage of Bernese tested as ‘At Risk’ actually become symptomatic.
+An “At Risk” DNA test result would definitely indicate a much higher risk of developing the disease as an issue but it is not a certainty as the figures in Pat’s data explain.
+In some ways, whilst it is ‘near enough’ to treat it as such this may not in reality be a simple “Yes/No” recessive gene situation.
 Whilst some believe all ‘At Risk’ dogs would become affected if they lived long enough there is also another school of thought that there may yet be another gene involved in DM actually occurring or not.
 Whilst research continues we have to work with SOD1A and SOD1B and accept the fact that whilst not all ‘At Risk’ dogs develop symptoms they are much more likely to.

 To avoid any confusion the relationship between these two mutations and their causative effect should be made clear.
-A carrier of SOD1A who is clear of SOD1B mated to a clear of SOD1A and a carrier of SOD1B is a CARRIER TO CARRIER mating.
+A carrier of SOD1A who is clear of SOD1B mated to a clear of SOD1A and a carrier of SOD1B is a CARRIER TO CARRIER mating and will produce ‘At Risk’ dogs.
 As Pat Long puts it “They are two different mutations in the same gene, at different loci on that gene.
 Each mutation originally occurred on a normal copy of that gene, which is why we don’t see both mutations present on the same gene.

-In mid 2016 we were able to announce the results which are as follows.
+In mid 2016 we were able to announce the results which were as follows.

 Clear 30 out 61 = 49.18% Carrier 26 out 61 = 42.62% At Risk 5 out 61 = 8.20%